 - Talking about your debt you owe with someone other than yourself

-If Lantern are doing any of these things to attempt to recover the debt, or you just feel harassed by their communication and can provide evidence to back yourself up, you can write a formal complaint to the Financial Ombudsman who will investigate.
+If Lantern are doing any of these things to attempt to recover the debt, or you just feel harassed by their communication and can provide evidence to back yourself up,

 Trying to find reviews of Lantern can be difficult to find online – they only claimed their Trustpilot account in February 2020.
 However early reviews are mixed: